msg555/dustapi-docs/docs/_build/dustapi.rst

   object never needs to be reloaded.

   Arguments:
-    player: The (0-indexed) player index to get the camera of.
+    :player: The (0-indexed) player index to get the camera of.

 .. _method-num_cameras: